When the Archive Answers Back

 When the reviewer challenges a citation 40 minutes later, the analyst clicks through, grabs the originator from the post header, and replies in 60 seconds.
 Citation defended.
 The RFI goes out at 1530, and the sourcing trail is durable instead of a working doc that gets deleted next week.

-The search index lives in the same database that already holds every post.
+That architecture extends to the embeddings and the model.
 Embeddings can come from an on-prem, OpenAI-compatible endpoint, so if you already have a local model in place for the rest of the Agents stack, you can point search at the same boundary.

 The summary you read is written by the same LLM Agents already uses.
 For an SCI enclave or an air-gapped facility, the query, the retrieved post content, and the model response all stay inside the boundary by design.
 Semantic Search runs with a Mattermost Enterprise license.